 Q: I was stung by a wasp last year, with no reaction.
 About three weeks later I was stung again and my lips and ears swelled, as did my arm where I was stung.
 I’ve been told I’m anaphylactic now, and I’m afraid when I’m outside.
 How do I go on living a normal life?

 Q. My son is allergic to peanuts, tree nuts and all seeds.
 I’m curious about the seed allergies: why is sesame viewed as a major allergen and declared in the ingredients of foods while sunflower seeds and oil are not?
-Also, since seeds are an issue, should we be worrying about mustard and mustard seed?
-Dr. Watson:… Read more »
+Also, since seeds are an issue, should we be worrying about mustard and mustard seed?… Read more »

 Q. I have three children, aged 12, 7 and 18 months.
 My 12-year-old daughter developed peanut allergy at 2.
 My 7-year-old daughter had a test at 3 and wasn’t allergic to peanut.
 Now at age 7, she is.
 Why is that?
 And is there anything preventative I can do for my 18-month-old son?
 Dr. Watson:… Read more »